zukunft/zukunft.com/docs/code_functions_all.md

 \-- helpers
     \-- th
         \-- change_log_link - @return string with the html table header to show the link changes
+    \-- field
+        \-- change_log_named - the changed field name without the table id prefix, e.g. 'description' for the code id
     \-- field_name
         \-- change_log_named - the translated name of the changed field on its own (no value), with the reference (id) suffix
     \-- entry